Oyamasiphula/Playing-With-Matches/README.md

 ![matches](./img/matches.jpg)

-Work your work through these steps.
+Work your way through these steps.

 1. [Show a number](./show-a-number.md).
 * [Show a random number on page load](./show-a-random-number-on-page-load.md).